 During our recent trip to Vietnam, we took the kids to a traditional Vietnamese Water Puppet show.
 The art of puppetry originated in the rice fields in the north of the country around Hanoi.
 Puppetry is believed to be passed through the generations from father to son.
-We saw a water puppet show on our last visit to Hanoi 12 years ago and I thought it would be a great cultural experience for the kids.
+We saw a water puppet show on our last visit to Hanoi 12 years ago and I thought it would be a great cultural experience for the kids while travelling in Vietnam.
 Water puppetry is now common outside of Hanoi so we were able to see a show in Ho Chi Minh City.

 I also noticed that there is a Water Puppet show in Nha Trang but we didn’t have enough time to visit so I was happy to be able to get tickets in HCMC.
 We booked it through the tour desk at our hotel along with a Cyclo Saigon Tour, at the Signature Saigon Hotel.

 The theatre is not flash, its very simple, if you have young kids, try and get tickets closer to the front because they will struggle to see from any further back that the 4th row.
 We sat in the 4th row and we had no one behind us so I let the kids stand so that they could see better.